 - Despite its potential, the sector faces major structural challenges around access to raw materials, finance and markets, especially for new applicants.
 These have held back development.
 The regional integration initiative being developed by government is aimed at improving access to both raw materials and markets.

-Source: The dti’s Industrial Action Policy Plan (IPAP) 2018/19 – 2020/21, which looks at the constraints and opportunities in the wood processing sector.
+Source: The dti’s Industrial Action Policy Plan (IPAP) 2018/19 – 2020/21, which looked at the constraints and opportunities in the wood processing sector.
 Find the document at www.thedti.gov.za.

 - Find the Amended Forest Sector Code (April 2017) in terms of the Broad-Based Black Economic Empowerment Amendment Act on the dti website.

-- The Industrial Policy Action Plans (IPAPs) regularly identify areas within the forestry, timber, pulp, paper and furniture value chain for support and strengthening.
+- The Industrial Policy Action Plans (IPAPs) regularly identified areas within the forestry, timber, pulp, paper and furniture value chain for support and strengthening.
 Find these at www.thedti.gov.za.

 Find out about the South African Furniture Initiative at www.furnituresa.org.za.